Tomb of Anarkali

-The Tomb of Anarkali is an octagonal 16th century Mughal monument in Lahore, capital of the Pakistani province of Punjab.
+The Tomb of Anarkali (مقبرۂ انارکلی) is an octagonal 16th-century Mughal monument in Lahore, Punjab, Pakistan.

 Location

 The tomb of Anarkali is located on the grounds of Lahore's Punjab Civil Secretariat complex near the British-era Mall, southwest of the Walled City of Lahore.
 It is considered to be one of the earliest Mughal tombs still in existence, and one of the most significant buildings of the early Mughal period.
 The building is currently used as the Punjab Archives, and public access is limited.

 History

 Construction of the tomb dates to either 1599, or 1615.

 The tomb was said to have been built by the Mughal Emperor Jehangir for his beloved, named in contemporary travel accounts as Anarkali, who, as per legend, was suspected by Emperor Akbar to have relations with Jehangir, at the time known as Prince Saleem.
 There is no historic proof of Anarakali's existence other than that of Jahangir's contemporary western traveler's accounts which could not be independently confirmed; the rest is some scholarly speculated hypothesis and/ or subsequent literary fictionalization of her character which often appears in movies, books and fictionalized versions of history.

 During the time of the Sikh Empire, the tomb was occupied by Kharak Singh, and later was further desecrated by its conversion into the residence for the wife of General Jean-Baptiste Ventura, who was employed in the army of Ranjit Singh.
 The tomb was then converted during the British Raj into clerical offices in 1847 before being turned into the Anglican St. James Church in 1851, and later regarded as Lahore's "Protestant Cathedral."
 In 1891, the church congregation was relocated, and the tomb was repurposed as the Punjab Record Office.